akuzovlev/WhereToLunch/README.md

 Each restaurant provides new menu each day.

+Prices is returned in cents!

 API documentation and couple curl commands to test it:

 --------------------Avaliable for all logged users-------------------

 Get:
-/restaurants  -  JSON with all restaurants /restaurants/{id} - get restaurant by id
+/restaurants  -  JSON with all restaurants or NOT_FOUND(404) if list is empty.
+/restaurants/{id} - restaurant with id in JSON format or NOT_FOUND(404) if restaurant with id is not exists.

+Put:
-/users/vote/{id} - vote for restaurant with id
+/users/vote/{id} - vote for restaurant with id.
+Returns OK(200) on success or BAD_REQUEST(400) if user try vote repeatedly after 11 a.m.

 --------------------Avaliable for admin users-------------------

 Get:
-/users - JSON with all users
+/users - JSON with all users or NOT_FOUND(404) if list is empty.
-/users/{id} - get user by id
+/users/{id} - user with id in JSON format or NOT_FOUND(404) if user with id is not exists.

 Delete:
-/restaurants/{id} - delete by restaurant id
+/restaurants/{id} - delete restaurant by id.
+Returns NO_CONTENT(204) on success or NOT_FOUND(404) if restaurant with id is not exists.
-/users/{id} - delete user by id
+/users/{id} - delete user by id.
+Returns NO_CONTENT(204) on success or NOT_FOUND(404) if user with id is not exists.

 Update(Put):
-/restaurants/{id} - consumes JSON, updates restaurant by id /users/{id} - consumes JSON, updates user by id
+/restaurants/{id} - consumes JSON, updates restaurant by id.
+Id in JSON is no matter.
+It will be automatically replaced by id from path.
+Returns OK(200) on success or NOT_FOUND(404) if restaurant with id is not exists.
+/users/{id} - consumes JSON, updates user by id.
+Id in JSON is no matter.
+It will be automatically replaced by id from path.
+Returns OK(200) on success or NOT_FOUND(404) if user with id is not exists.

 Create(post):
-/restaurants/{id}  -  consumes JSON, creates restaurant
+/restaurants/{id}  -  consumes JSON, creates restaurant.
+Returns CREATED(201) and JSON with created record or CONFLICT(409) if restaurant with this id is already exists.
-/users/{id} - consumes JSON, creates user
+/users/{id} - consumes JSON, creates user.
+Returns CREATED(201) and JSON with created record or CONFLICT(409) if user with this id is already exists.